Kionashi/blog-api/README.md

 ## Blog API

-This project is a Symfony project with a simple API for a blog.
+This is a simple Symfony project with a API for a blog.

 ## Getting Started

-These instructions will help you set up and run the project locally for development and testing purposes.
+This project only contains the API.
+The frontend can be located in the [following url](https://eslint.org/)

+The API contains 3 main endpoints

+The documentation of the API can be found [here](https://documenter.getpostman.com/view/2414022/2sA35D53Jr)

 ### Prerequisites